hypcn/axe/README.md

   handleMessage(logMessage: LogMessage): any,
   /**
    * Gracefully destroy the sink.
 It cannot be used again.
-   */
-  destroy(): any,
+   * (Method may be empty depending on the sink implementation) */ destroy(): any,
 }

-// Create a custom sink, and register it with the default manager after removing the default sink:
+// Create a custom sink, and register it with the default manager after removing the default console sink:

 class MySink implements LogSink {
   name: "MySink",